KGO-TV

 KGO-TV (channel 7) is a television station licensed to San Francisco, California, United States, serving the San Francisco Bay Area.
 It has been owned and operated by the ABC television network through its ABC Owned Television Stations division since the station's inception.
 KGO-TV's studios are located at the ABC Broadcast Center immediately west of The Embarcadero in the city's North Waterfront district, and its transmitter is located atop Sutro Tower.
-In addition, KGO-TV leases part of its building to CW outlet KRON-TV (channel 4, owned by The CW's majority owner, Nexstar Media Group), but with completely separate operations.
+In addition, KGO-TV leases part of its building to CW outlet KRON-TV (channel 4, owned by Nexstar Media Group), but with completely separate operations.

 History

 KGO-TV first signed on the air on May 5, 1949, as the San Francisco Bay Area's second-oldest television station, signing on five months after KPIX (channel 5) and the 50th in the United States.
 In fact, KPIX had a hand in getting KGO-TV on the air, as the CBS-affiliated station produced informational programming on how to receive and view ABC's channel 7.
 KGO-TV's original studios were located in the renovated Sutro Mansion near Mount Sutro in San Francisco, next to the transmitter tower it shared with KPIX.

-KGO-TV was the fourth of ABC's five original owned-and-operated stations to sign-on, after WABC-TV in New York City, WLS-TV in Chicago and WXYZ-TV in Detroit, and before KABC-TV in Los Angeles.
+KGO-TV was the fourth of ABC's five original owned-and-operated stations to sign on, after WABC-TV in New York City, WLS-TV in Chicago, and WXYZ-TV in Detroit, and before KABC-TV in Los Angeles.
 The call letters were inherited from KGO radio (810 AM).
 In addition to airing ABC programming, KGO-TV also aired syndicated programs from the Paramount Television Network; among the Paramount programs aired were Time For Beany, Hollywood Reel, Sandy Dreams, Hollywood Wrestling, and Cowboy G-Men.

 Channel 7 had a limited broadcasting schedule during its first year on the air.
 It was not until September 1950 that the station announced, in the San Francisco Chronicle, that it would broadcast on all seven days of the week.
 For much of the 1950s, the station signed on late in the morning or early afternoon, especially on the weekends, because the ABC network did not offer many daytime programs then.
 For many years, Saturday programming began with King Norman's Kingdom of Toys, a popular children's program hosted by the owner of a San Francisco toy store, Norman Rosenberg, from 1954 until 1961.
 He died in December 2016 at the age of 98.